Guided-Labs/Python/Guided_labs/09-labguide.md

 ##### 2. Write Unit Tests Using unittest Framework

-Now, create a file named `test_main.py` to write unit tests for the functions in `main.py`.
+Now, create a file named `test_main.py` inside your `test` folder,to write unit tests for the functions in `main.py`.
 Follow the steps below:

 - Import the `unittest` module.
 - Create a test class that inherits from `unittest.TestCase`.